Who Will be Impacted?

 If you are a farmer or landowner in Lee, Chatham, or Moore Counties in North Carolina, you may be approached by companies interested in leasing your mineral rights and tapping potential natural gas deposits beneath your land using hydraulic fracturing, commonly called fracking.
 Always speak with a lawyer when considering signing a lease.
-We at RAFI can help you with finding the additional resources and information you need as well.

 Experiences in Other States

 Hydraulic fracturing and horizontal drilling have been used in parts of the Midwest for years, and are now being used in Pennsylvania and New York as well.
 Landowners and farmers in these states have expressed concerns about the effects that drilling have on their lives and livelihoods.

 Compulsory pooling is used by oil and gas companies to force unleased or non-consenting landowners into oil and gas leases.
 It is used when oil and gas operators are unable, through voluntary agreement, to meet the acreage requirements for forming a drilling unit.
 Compulsory pooling can result in the loss of your property rights and allow oil and gas companies to force the leasing of your property.
 Below is a helpful infographic we created to explain the issue.
 As you can see, even with a 90% threshold of consent for drilling, more than half of area landowners could be pooled against their will.

 - NC Lee County Mineral Rights Data Now Available Online

 - How to Conduct a Mineral Rights Title Search

 - Oil and Gas Leasing Education Packet (written for landowners)